 Raphael Dubois

 Great.
 The first one is about shareholder distribution.
-I guess there are always pros and counts on doing more buybacks at a certain point of time, there is certainly some pressure at the moment on all oil and gas companies to maybe refrain from being too generous with shareholders.
+I guess there are always pros and cons on doing more buybacks at a certain point of time, there is certainly some pressure at the moment on all oil and gas companies to maybe refrain from being too generous with shareholders.
 But in the meantime, at current low share price, very strong balance sheet and strong cash flow generation.
-I would like to understand why do not you decide to increase the buyback program now and still talked about a €500 million potential buyback for next year.
+I would like to understand why do not you decide to increase the buyback program now and still talk about a €500 million potential buyback for next year.
 It will look like the best economic decision will be to accelerate it instead of adding opposed.
 That would be my first question.
 And the second one is about your pipeline in renewables.
 It would be great if you could give us an update on those 0.3 gigawatts of projects that are in construction, when will they be in production?
-And when I look at what's under development, how quickly do you think some of it will be put into the construction phase is not the 4G-plus target in 2025 at risk, considering we're already at the end of 2022.
-Thank you very much.
+And when I look at what's under development, how quickly do you think some of it will be put into the construction phase?
+Is not the 4G plus target in 2025 at risk, considering we're already at the end of 2022?

 Andy Brown

 Thanks, Raphael.
-I'm going to hand over in a second to Filipe. -- but I could just say that we clearly have this distribution policy with a dividend growing at 4% and then up to 1/3 of our operational cash flows. -- then the balance distributed in a buyback, if our net debt to EBITDA is below 1, it's now, as you know, 0.6, so we have some scope.
-The scheme is designed to be flexible based on our OCF, and we do live in very volatile times.
-So Philippe, any news or any update on distribution frameworks.
+I'm going to hand over in a second to Filipe but I could just say that we clearly have this distribution policy with a dividend growing at 4% and then up to 1/3 of our operational cash flows, then the balance distributed in a buyback if our net debt to EBITDA is below 1, it's now, as you know, 0.6.
+So we have some scope.
+The scheme is designed to be flexible based on our OCF and we do live in very volatile times.
+So Filipe, any news or any update on distribution frameworks?

 Filipe Crisóstomo Silva

-Yes, Rafe.
-So whilst it is true that our balance sheet is very strong, and we are generating OCF.
+Yes, Raphael.
+So whilst it is true that our balance sheet is very strong and we are generating OCF.
 The formula already provides for that.
-So 1/3 of OCF is OCS is higher than distributions will be higher through share buybacks.
+So 1/3 of OCF if OCF is higher than distributions will be higher through share buybacks.
 And this comes on top of the 4% increase on the cash dividend.
 So for now, we're in October.
-The plan is to -- we stick with about $500 million of share buybacks related to fiscal year 2022 until further notice.
-And we'll see early next year how 2022 will close and how 2023 will look like.
+The plan is to -- we'll stick with about 500 of share buybacks related to fiscal year 2022 until further notice.
+And we will see early next year how 2022 will close and how 2023 will look like.
 But for now, this is unchanged.

+Georgios, can you give us a flavor of how quickly we can see projects coming into the final to ready to build and then meeting our 4-gigawatt target for 2025?

+Sure.
+Thank you Andy.
+Thanks Raphael for the question.
+As you said, we have 1.3 in operation now and 300 in construction.
+We expect 100 of those to be delivered in operation by the end of this year.
+The other 200 if their online date is expected sometime in the second half.
+We have a very -- our pipeline in the meantime is maturing.
+And we have -- we expect in the next 6 months to have about a gigawatt of new capacity and ready to build.
+So we will be ramping up considerably in start of construction in the next year and we will be seeing much higher CODs, obviously, based on our decision of how many to deploy but we will be seeing much higher numbers of CODs in 2024 onwards.

 Operator